Eruhitsuji/SFGPL/docs/en/SFGPL_docs.md

 du te ga tak sa 'wear' fa 'dress'
 ```

-As a rule, a phase alone does not indicate a range of time, but only the moment in which it occurs.
+As a rule, these aspects by themselves express an action focused on a certain point in time.
-When expressing a range of time, the perfect tense is added.
+In particular, in order to emphasise cases where the action has continued past the point in time, the perfect tense is used in addition to these aspects.
 The progressive form plus the perfect form to express "I have been wearing a dress.".

 ```SFGPL